What is Stamp Duty and what does it mean for first home buyers?

 Stamp Duty for First Home Buyers

-One of the biggest taxation liabilities is Stamp Duty.
+One of the biggest taxation liabilities when purchasing property in South Australia is stamp duty.
 Whether you are buying your first home, investing in property or purchasing a new home, stamp duty is charged on certain transactions and documents.

 When is stamp duty payable?

-Stamp duty for first home buyers, like all property purchasers is payable when a property is transferred in your name, which includes land, property sales and sale of businesses.
-It is a requirement for you to pay stamp duty in order to register you as the owner on the Certificate of Title for the property with the Land Services Group.
+Stamp duty is payable when a property is transferred into your name.
+It is a legislative requirement for you to pay stamp duty in order to register you as the owner of the property - this means having your name registered on the Certificate of Title with the Land Titles Office.

-Stamp duty is charged as a flat rate or it is based on the value of the transaction – both dependable of the type of transaction or documentation.
+Stamp duty is charged as a flat rate, based on the value of the transaction.
+This is dependable on the type of transaction or documentation.

 Stamp Duty can take up a large chunk of your budget